 Consolidators – special agents that can sell cut-price unpublished business class airfares.

-Geo-arbitrage – premium class airfares can be significantly cheaper when starting from specific countries.
+Geo-arbitrage – premium class airfares can be significantly cheaper when starting your trip from specific countries.

 Split Tickets – split your journey via a middle point city (A-B, B-C) which can lower your airfare.